 Wildrose British Labradors are regarded among wingshooters and adventurers as the finest versatile sporting dogs in the world.
 For more than 50 years, Wildrose has produced a classic “Gentleman’s Gundog” of superb temperament and natural game-finding ability; a dog that is compatible in the home, dynamic in the field, and the perfect companion to any family’s outdoor adventures from canoeing, fishing, and hiking mountain trails to leisurely afternoons by the lake.

 Wildrose Midwest is conveniently located in southeast Wisconsin, serving the entire Midwest market.
-Our main training grounds are located at River Wildlife in Kohler, Wisconsin.
-River Wildlife’s 500 acres provides us with a tremendous diversity of planted fields, wooded forests, rivers and ponds.
-Access to shooting ranges, multiple hunt fields, bird pens and kayak/canoe landings provide a practical and pristine setting for all our training.
-Wildrose Midwest has two training locations in Sheboygan, Wisconsin and a third location in Milwaukee.
+Our main training grounds are located in Sheboygan, Wisconsin.
+With over 500 acres of planted fields, wooded forests, rivers and ponds, shooting ranges, multiple hunt fields, bird pens and kayak/canoe landings provide a practical and pristine setting for all our training.
+Wildrose Midwest has three training locations in Sheboygan, Wisconsin and a third location in Milwaukee.
 Wildrose Midwest anticipates expanding our boarding capacity in 2023 to ensure our clients will have a safe and convenient place for their dogs to stay while they are traveling.
 All boarding dogs participate in our SEA (Stronger Endurance and Agility) program during their stay.

 Allan (Al) has been training Labrador retrievers for over 30 years.
 In 2014, Al purchased his first Wildrose Dog, WR Lambeau, a puppy out of the Ducks Unlimited Dog, Deke.
 Al is very particular in what he looks for in breeding and confirmation of dogs and has embraced the Wildrose bloodlines –both domestically and overseas.
 Seeing the benefits of 100% balanced training, Al became more actively engaged with the Wildrose team and Training The Wildrose Way.
 Considering the existing Wildrose client base in the Midwest and the strong potential that existed in this market, Al approached Mike Stewart to start a Wildrose location in the Midwest.
 One of the things Al enjoys the most about Wildrose is building lifelong relationships among clients and trainers through the creation of training workshops and hunting trips.
 Al is an avid outdoorsman enjoying waterfowl, upland hunting and fly fishing.